omaroskars/AccountManager/README.md

   }
 ```

-I have a WIP [pull request](https://github.com/omaroskars/AccountManager/pull/2)  implementing authentication/authorization with oauth.
-or checkout to the branch `git checkout feature/oauth`
+I have a WIP [pull request](https://github.com/omaroskars/AccountManager/pull/2)  implementing authentication/authorization with oauth.You can also checkout to the branch ```git checkout feature/oauth```